coreanq/serial_scope/README.md

 ## Development Environment
  - Qt 5.15.2
  - baudrate 3Mbps ( Must H/W Support this baudrate)
+   ( I use FT2232h with this project )

 ## Features
  - max 6 channel is supported